Lavrushinsky Lane, 10

 The Tretyakov Gallery on Lavrushinsky Pereulok is a huge museum complex today.

-The "Treasury" which displays works made in precious metals and stones produced between the 12th to the early 20th century is a special part of the exposition.
-It displays unique gilt and silver icon mounts (Kirill Ulanov.
+The "Treasury" displays works made in precious metals and stones produced between the 12th to the early 20th century and plays a special role in the Tretyakov collection.
+On display are unique gilt and silver icon mounts (Kirill Ulanov.
 "The Assumption of the Virgin".
 1702.
 Mount.
-Master M/LS, early 18th century); embroidery in silk, gold and silver, pearls and precious stones; stone carving (The Prophet Elijah in the Wilderness, underside - St Nicholas.
-Double-sided icon.
-Late 12th century), bone, wood carving, jewellery (C. Richard.
-Portrait of Catherine II as Minerva, 1789); miniatures (A.Chernov, Portrait of Grand Duchess Maria Fyodorovna, 1779) in gold frames, abundantly decorated books and church utensils (G.Master, Chalice, 1835).
+Master M/LS, early 18th century); embroidery in gold and silver silk thread pearls and precious stones; a stone carving (double sided icon with The Prophet Elijah in the Wilderness on the front and St Nicholas on the back dating from the late 12th century); bone, wood carving, jewellery (C. Richard.
+Portrait of Catherine II as Minerva, 1789); miniatures (A.Chernov, Portrait of Grand Duchess Maria Fyodorovna, 1779) in gold frames and also intricately decorated books and church utensils (G.Master, Chalice, 1835).

-A special section in the Gallery is devoted to graphic art which cannot be subjected to direct light.
-The halls are equipped with soft artificial light.
-Yet, even in these favourable conditions, it is not possible for the exhibits to be displayed on a permanent basis due to the delicate expertise and materials used.
-Nevertheless the Gallery has the largest collection of graphic art from the 18th – early 20th century in Russia.
-It comprises more than 20,000 drawings, water colours, pastels, numerous albums, more than 3,000 engravings and a small, just over 300 items, but extremely valuable collection of portrait miniatures.
-The Gallery’s most valuable collection is a historical reflection of Russian drawings and works by famous Russian artists.
+A special section in the Gallery is devoted to graphic art which cannot be exposed to direct sunlight.
+The halls are therefore illuminated with soft artificial light.
+Yet, because of the delicacy of the materials used, it is still not possible for the exhibits to be displayed on a permanent basis despite all these cautionary measures. .
+Nevertheless the Gallery has the largest collection of graphic art from the 18th to early 20th century in Russia.
+It comprises more than 20,000 drawings, water colours, pastels, numerous albums, more than 3,000 engravings and a small but extremely valuable collection of just over 300 portrait miniatures.
+The Gallery’s most valuable collection is a collection of Russian drawings and works by famous Russian artists portraying historical events.

-The graphic art stores have rare examples of drawings from the 18th century.
-These rarities include pieces by A.Losenko, S.Shchedrin (Landscape with Ruins, 1799) and other masters who were at the forefront of the Russian drawing school.
+The graphic art collection includes rare examples of drawings from the 18th century by A.Losenko, S.Shchedrin (Landscape with Ruins, 1799) and other masters who were at the forefront of the Russian drawing school.
 The Gallery’s collection boasts remarkable works by artists from the first half of the 19th century, such as: O.Kiprensky (Portrait of Prince S.P.
-Buturlin, 1824), K.Bryullov (Horsemen.
+Buturlin, 1824) and K.Bryullov (Horsemen.
 Portrait of E.I.
 Mussard and Y.I.
 Mussard, 1849).
-The Gallery is also proud of its tremendous collection of A.Ivanov’s legacy which includes his nature studies, preparation drawings, genre and landscape water colours (Arbour Covered with Vines, 1840s – 1850s), his famous Biblical Sketches.
+The Gallery is also proud of its tremendous collection of A.Ivanov’s legacy which includes his nature studies, preparation drawings, genre and landscape water colours (Arbour Covered with Vines, 1840s – 1850s) and his famous Biblical Sketches.